Tanya Tull, ScD – Founder & CEO

 Joy Moses is a public policy expert with over 13 years of non-profit experience.
 Through her work at nationally respected organizations (the Center for American Progress, the National Law Center on Homelessness & Poverty, and the NAACP Legal Defense Fund), she has focused on a diversity of federal programs and policies.
 Her efforts primarily seek to both reduce poverty and economic inequality and promote racial and gender-based equality.
 Joy has researched and authored several policy papers and articles on these topics with her work appearing in outlets such as The Hill, U.S. News & World Report, Huffington Post, and the Grio.
 She has also organized and participated in numerous panel discussions and trainings.
 She is currently pursuing consulting and a book project focused on poverty policy.
 Joy is a graduate of Georgetown University Law Center and Stanford University.

-Michael “Mike” Neely – Former Commissioner, Los Angeles Homeless Services Authority (Los Angeles)
+Michael “Mike” Neely – Commissioner, Los Angeles County Commission for Older Adults

 Mr. Neely is the founder and past director of the Homeless Outreach Program/Integrated Care System.
 The Homeless Outreach Program was founded in 1988 as a pilot program with $50,000 and four employees and grew into a multi-million dollar project with more than sixty employees.
-He served on the State Commission on Homeless Veterans, the State Commission on African American Males and Substance Abuse.
+Most recently , he was a Commissioner for the Los Angeles Homeless Services Authority (LAHSA).
+Previously, Mr. Neely served on the State Commission on Homeless Veterans, the State Commission on African American Males and Substance Abuse.
 He was a Los Angeles County Commissioner on the Narcotics and Dangerous Drugs Commission.
 He was a member of the Congressional Black Caucus Veterans Brain Trust.
 Mr. Neely served on the Downtown Strategic Plan Committee which provided the framework the downtown Los Angeles’ renaissance in the 21st Century.
 He was selected as a Hesselbein Fellow of the Peter Drucker Foundation(now Leader to Leader Institute) which provided intense training in leadership and management with some of the great thought leaders of our time including , Peter Drucker, Frances Hesselbein, Noel Tichy, Warren Bennis and Ken Blanchard.
 The fellowship also included the opportunity to be mentored by Jim Collins, author of”Good to Great.”
 Mr. Neely also served on numerous advisory boards and study groups as well as the Board of Directors of the California Association of Alcohol and Drug Program Executives.
 Mr. Neely retired in 2004 but remains active in community projects.